Dry Weather With Chilly Conditions In Hilly Areas Predicted For KP - UrduPoint

 Dry Weather With Chilly Conditions In Hilly Areas Predicted For KP

-PESHAWAR, (UrduPoint / Pakistan Point News - 13th Nov, 2023) Provincial Meteorological Center Peshawar on Monday predicted that mainly dry weather is expected in most districts of the province, while cold in the hilly areas.
+PESHAWAR, (UrduPoint / Pakistan Point News - 16th Nov, 2023) The Provincial Meteorological Center Peshawar on Thursday predicted that mainly dry weather is expected over most districts of the province, while cold in the hilly areas.

 It said that foggy conditions are expected over Charsadda, Nowshera, Mardan, Peshawar, Swabi and D.I.
-Khan districts, as well as, over Motorway (M1) and Highways in late night and morning.
-Travelers on Motorway and highways were advised to take precautionary measures.
+Khan districts, as well as, over Motorway (M1) / Highways in late night & morning hours.
+The center advised the travelers on Motorway and highways to take precautionary measures.

 During the last 24 hours cold and dry weather occurred in most districts of the province.

-Rainfall recorded in millimeters at different stations of the KP was nil.
+Rainfall recorded (in mm) during the last 24 hours at different stations of KPK was nil.